Luis1Corado/Machine-learning/README.md

 # CS50 FINAL PROJECT

-This is going to be a machine learning repository, appliying some basics models to datasets that i find interesting.
+This is a machine learning repository, applying some basic models to datasets that I find interesting.

 ## Digit recognition

-The first dataset analysis included is, digit handwritting recognition.
+The first dataset analysis included is, digit handwriting recognition.
 In this project, I'm gonna analyze a dataset of number recognition, in order to build a model capable of identifying a number with an image as an output. <br>
 The first thing we are going to do is import all the necessary things for this project including the dataset and all the Python libraries to use.
 <br>
-The dataset is provided by a library in python called **sckit learn**, which is a Python library dedicated to machine learning.
+The dataset is provided by a library in python called **scikit learn**, which is a Python library dedicated to machine learning.
 We are gonna use the digits dataset.

 ```
 import numpy as np